-If you leave your retirement account to your spouse, however, she can simply take it over.
-She wouldn’t have to begin taking required minimum distributions and paying taxes on those distributions until she reaches age 70½, just as if she had personally owned the account all long.
+If you leave your retirement account to your spouse, however, they can simply take it over.
+They wouldn’t have to begin taking required minimum distributions and paying taxes on those distributions until they reach age 70½, just as if they had personally owned the account all along.

 Don’t Forget State Taxes